The Problem with Styled Tables

 </caption>

-)}This avoids the common mistake of providing both, which can cause screen readers to announce the table's identity twice.
+)}This avoids the common mistake of providing both, which can make screen readers announce the table's identity twice.

 Making Clickable Rows Accessible